-Public Utilities has contracted with Hydrostructures, PA and RJN Group to conduct testing and surveying of the City's sanitary sewer system.
-You may notice Hydrostructures, PA or RJN Group crews in your neighborhood.
+Public Utilities has contracted with Hydrostructures to conduct testing and surveying of the City's sanitary sewer system.
+You may notice Hydrostructures crews in your neighborhood.
 In an effort to locate defects in the sanitary sewer system, they will be performing smoke testing, manhole inspections, dye testing, night flow evaluations and CCTV inspections of the public sewer system in streets and easements.
 In areas where the crews will be working, notices will be left at residences and businesses several days prior.
 Your presence is not required during the work.

 All public safety authorities have been notified.
 If you have any questions, please call the following Virginia Beach Public Utilities Engineers: